Here’s what debt to asset ratio means:

 Hard to answer these questions, right?
 Now pretend a third person, your mutual friend Mary, tells you that Jeff borrowed $100 from her last week and hasn’t paid it back.
 Now what do you do?

-You slip your $10 in your pocket and move on.
+You slip your $10 back in your pocket and move on.

 In a nutshell, this is debt to asset ratio.

 It’s so important to keep these numbers in mind to be aware of your debt (if you have any that is), because when they’re out of whack they can stifle your ability to make some big purchases.

 (NOTE: If you’re not a small business owner or don’t run your own side hustle, you can skip down to debt to income ratio.)

 Like your credit score, your debt to asset ratio is a number.
 One that shows you how much of your assets — things like your cash, investments, inventory, etc. — were paid with debt, including: